Raleigh Water Quality at a Glance

 Test Your Water

-Request a free lead testing kit from Raleigh Water by calling 919-996-3245 or visiting raleighnc.gov/water-quality.
-Testing is especially recommended for homes built before 1986 or with older plumbing systems.
+Request a free lead testing kit from Raleigh Water by calling 919-996-4420 or emailing watersamples@raleighnc.gov.
+Testing is especially recommended for homes built before 1970 or plumbed between 1962 and 1986 with potential lead solder or components.

 Conserve Water

 Take advantage of Raleigh’s Water Conservation Programs, including free water conservation kits with efficient fixtures.
-Follow the Permanent Conservation Measures guidelines for outdoor irrigation to reduce water waste.
+Follow the Permanent Conservation Measures guidelines for outdoor irrigation to reduce water waste and support the city’s watershed protection efforts.

 Consider Home Filtration

-While Raleigh’s water meets all standards, homes with older plumbing may benefit from NSF-certified filters (Standard 53) for drinking and cooking water, especially for reducing disinfection byproducts and trace contaminants.
+While Raleigh’s water meets all standards and has won quality awards, homes with older plumbing may benefit from NSF-certified filters (Standard 53) for drinking and cooking water, especially for reducing disinfection byproducts and emerging contaminants like PFAS.

 Participate in Rainwater Rewards

 Apply for the Raleigh Rainwater Rewards program, which provides funding for rain gardens, permeable pavement, and rain cisterns that help reduce stormwater pollution and conserve water.
-Visit raleighnc.gov/rainwater-rewards for details.
+Visit raleighnc.gov/rainwater-rewards for details and support the city’s broader “One Water Plan” approach.

 Report Issues

 Contact Raleigh Water Customer Care at 919-996-3245 (available 24/7) for water main breaks, pressure problems, or quality concerns.
-Report leaks promptly to help conserve water and maintain system integrity.
+Report leaks promptly to help conserve water and maintain system integrity throughout the 2,500-mile distribution network.

 Frequently Asked Questions